mw8/white_keyboard_layout/README.md

 4. A small penalty score for pressing consecutive keys with different hands.
 5. A small penalty score for having to hold shift while pressing a key.

-This scoring method is then evaluated on a collection of text that is representative of all text I've typed in the last four years, which produces a number representing the objective function.
+This scoring method is then evaluated on a collection of text that is representative of all text I've typed in the last five years, which produces a number representing the objective function.
 Specifically, I take all of my code, IMs, emails, and articles over that time period, remove any non-ASCII characters, and create a long word frequency list to be used in scoring layouts.
-Lastly I throw out any words that were not used more than 20 times over 4 years, for the sake of efficiency.
+Lastly I throw out any words that were not used more than 20 times over 5 years, for the sake of efficiency.

 ### Single key scores